-Explore the Star-Spangled Virtual Resource Center Access the full range of high-quality resources related to the War of 1812 available!
-The Friends of Fort McHenry, in partnership with Maryland Public Television (MPT) and the National Park Service, developed the Star-Spangled Virtual Resource Center.
-Housed on MPT's Thinkport, the Virtual Resource Center provides educators with "one-stop-shopping" for complete lesson plans, primary source documents and images, sound and video clips, and more.
+Star-Spangled Virtual Resource Center - Access the full range of high-quality resources related to the War of 1812 available!
+Developed by the Friends of Fort McHenry, in partnership with Maryland Public Television (MPT) and the National Park Service, the SSVR is housed on MPT's Thinkport.
+The site contains "one-stop-shopping" complete with lesson plans, primary source documents and images, sound and video clips, and more.
 Teachers can develop new lessons using these resources and students can use to create virtual museums and other projects.
 Visit the Star-Spangled Virtual Resource Center!

 Play Hold the Fort! - A game of survival, strategy & nerve in the War of 1812 -Take command of Fort McHenry during the Battle of Baltimore!
 Lead and inspire 1000 men under your command!
 Hold the Fort puts players in charge of Fort McHenry during the Battle of Baltimore, responsible for the defense of the fort and the city.
 As commander, players lead the troops, manage resources to keep the fort from falling under the withering British bombardment.

 The Star-Spangled Resource Center and Hold the Fort were made possible by grant support from:

 Download National Curriculum for Grades 4 Through 8: Long May It Wave: The War of 1812 & Fort McHenry To support teachers in Maryland and across the United States as they commemorate the Bicentennial of the War of 1812 in their classrooms, the Friends of Fort McHenry developed a national curriculum on the War of 1812 and Fort McHenry for grades 4 through 8 in partnership with the National Park Service.
 Download lesson plans that correlate to the Maryland State Curriculum for Social Studies and the Common Core State Standards Initiative and emphasize historical thinking skills.
 Each lesson plan includes primary source documents and images, student worksheets, and suggestions for accommodations and extensions.

 Development of the curriculum has been made possible by generous funding from the National Park Service, Chesapeake Bay Gateways and Watertrails Network.
 Special thanks also to GWWO, Inc.Architects for its donation of services.